 Special Offers May Not Be So Special After All

-One of the biggest things that you must be on the lookout for when shopping for the best domain name registrars are the special offers that many of them advertise heavily.
+One of the biggest things that you must be on the lookout for when shopping for the best domain name registrars is the special offers that many of them advertise heavily.
 Many of these offers include things like very low-cost registration prices for the first year of domain name registration.

 To avoid headaches in the future, you should read through the domain registrar’s contract and be on the lookout for things like:

-- Non-Auto Renewal Fees – Some registrars will charge fees of $10 + if you opt to not have your domain name auto-renew after your initial registration period.
+- Non-Auto Renewal Fees – Some registrars will charge fees of $10 + if you opt not to have your domain name auto-renew after your initial registration period.

 - Multi-Year Contracts – While many companies offer significant discounts for your first registration year, some companies recoup this cost by requiring you to keep your domain registered with them for two or more years in the fine print of their contracts.
 As you can probably guess, the second and subsequent years are much more expensive than the first year.

 - WHOIS Privacy Fees – WHOIS is an online database that lets you look up the contact information of individuals and businesses who own domain names.
 Having this information kept private is vital to maintaining your privacy and avoiding aggravating phone calls from people trying to sell you unneeded services and products.
-Most registrar’s charge very low fees, typically $5 or less, for this service, but less reputable companies may charge $10 – $20 or more per year for this basic must-have feature.
+Most registrars charge very low fees for this service, typically $5 or less, but less reputable companies may charge $10 – $20 or more per year for this basic must-have feature.

 Unfortunately, these higher-than-expected expenses can place a financial burden on you if you aren’t prepared for the expenses ahead of time.
 This has resulted in some online business owners losing their websites because they can’t afford to pay the registration renewal fees before their domain name expires.

 Once a domain name expires, other companies can purchase it and try to sell it back to you at premium prices that can often be hundreds or thousands of dollars.
-Since this is such an issue for many website owners, it’s crucial that you take the time to look at the cost of renewal fees for future years of your domain name before choosing what company you want to register it with.
+Since this is such an issue for many website owners, you must take the time to look at the cost of renewal fees for future years of your domain name before choosing what company you want to register it with.

 Now that we’ve covered some of the hidden fees, you must watch out for when choosing the best domain name companies for your needs.
-I want to share with you just a few of the top companies I recommend for registering your new online business.
+I want to share with you just a few of the top companies I recommend registering your new online business.